Ryan Cusick

-Ryan Cusick (born November 12, 1999) is an American professional baseball pitcher in the Oakland Athletics organization.
+Ryan Cusick (born November 12, 1999) is an American professional baseball pitcher in the Philadelphia Phillies organization.
 He played college baseball for the Wake Forest Demon Deacons.

 Amateur career

 Cusick began his high school career at Lincoln-Sudbury Regional High School in Sudbury, Massachusetts before transferring to Avon Old Farms School in Avon, Connecticut, for his senior year in 2018.
 He was selected by the Cincinnati Reds in the 40th round of the 2018 Major League Baseball draft, but did not sign and instead enrolled at Wake Forest University where he played college baseball.

-In 2019, Cusick's freshman season, he led the Wake Forest pitching staff in wins, going 7-3 with a 6.44 ERA over 65 2/3 innings.
+In 2019, Cusick's freshman season, he led the Wake Forest pitching staff in wins, going 7–3 with a 6.44 ERA over 65 2/3 innings.
 That summer, he played in the Cape Cod Baseball League with the Bourne Braves.
 He pitched 22 1/3 innings in 2020 before the remainder of the season was cancelled due to the COVID-19 pandemic.
 As a junior in 2021, Cusick started 12 games and compiled a 3–5 record, a 4.24 ERA, and 108 strikeouts over seventy innings.